 This was him at 1 year old – I don’t have pictures of him in these younger than that, though I did make them.
 The one I’m sharing today is a 0-3M size, so smaller than the one you see Bean wearing in these pictures.

 If you need a different size, the Raleigh Romper and Dress pattern is available for purchase and comes in sizes NB-3T.
-To buy the Raleigh Romper and Dress Pattern, click the Buy Now button below.
-You’ll get an email with your download link after payment.
+To buy the Raleigh Romper and Dress Pattern, click here.

 - 1/2 yard of fabric.
 I used Bridgetown in Black from Waterfront by Violet Craft for Michael Miller.